Legal information about Family Violence laws and resources

 - showing up in court on the date ordered.

-These conditions will be written in a legal form called an 'undertaking' (a written promise) or a 'recognizance' (a court order from a judge).
+These conditions will be written in a legal form called an 'undertaking' (a written promise to a police officer) or a 'recognizance' (a court order from a judge).
 These forms are also sometimes called a 'no contact' order.

 If your partner was released and contacts you, or does not follow other conditions, you should call the police.
 Your partner may be arrested, charged with a new crime, and/or kept in custody until the matter goes to court.